jguegant/tech.blog/content/C++/trip-report-meetingcpp-2019.md

 ## The talks:

 Last but not least, the speakers!
 On one hand, **Meeting C++** has more diversity: the speakers are coming from all around Europe and you may discover a lot of new names and some hidden gems that didn't/wouldn't make it to **CppCon** - not everyone is willing or can afford to travel to the USA.
-On the other hand, the quality of **CppCon** talks felt a bit higher.
+On the other hand, the amount of C++ committee members and famous speakers per square kilometer felt higher at **CppCon** which probably make the talks of a slightly better quality overall.

+**Meeting C++** offers you the possibility to go to four different tracks for a given time slot.
+It is enough choices that you will always find a talk to your liking.
+The talks are also explicitely tagged with a level of experience required to enjoy them: beginner to advanced.
+Once again, going only to talks with topics that you like is often not the best strategy to fully enjoy this conference.
+It can be very rewarding to go out of your comfort zone and try a talk not a single word on its title make sense to you.
+Likewise, do not underestimate the quality of beginner talks.
+You may learn more than you would expect!

 I have had a first hand, albeit short, experience on what it takes to be a speaker at such an event.
 I gave a lightning talk highly inspired on the [performing try emplace post]({filename}../C++/trip-report-meetingcpp.md) I did at the beginning of this year.